 In 2006, Cerddorion performed at the Eastern Divisional Convention of the American Choral Directors Association the works they had commissioned from three New York composers for their tenth anniversary season.
 September 2007 marked the release on the Tzadik label of A Handful of World, Cerddorion’s first commercial recording.
 The CD is dedicated to vocal works by New York composer Lisa Bielawa and includes Cerddorion’s performance of Bielawa’s Lamentations for a City, which was commissioned and first performed by Cerddorion in 2004.

 Cerddorion was founded in 1995 with the aim of becoming New York’s finest amateur ensemble.
 It was directed until 1999 by Susanne Peck, and from 2000-2010 by Kristina Boerger.
-In 2010, Cerddorion welcomed James John as their third Artistic Director.
+In 2010, Cerddorion welcomed James John as the group’s third Artistic Director.

 Cerddorion is a proud member of the New York Choral Consortium.